 Statement of Fact

 Intended to replace a proposal form but still intended to form the basis of the insurance contract.

 A way of paying premium on the average stock held during the year rather than the maximum at any one time.
 You also only pay an initial deposit premium on 75% of the sum insured.
 Ideal where stock values fluctuate during the year.

-Heavy rainfall isn’t a storm.
-We need to have evidence of strong winds and some associated damage.
-Water coming in as a result of age or wear and tear on a flat roof, isn’t a storm either.
+Refers to damage caused by strong winds and some associated damage.
+Water coming in as a result of age or wear and tear, heavy rain or through a flat roof doesn’t qualify.

 Subsidence and Heave

-Not the morning after the night before but cover now required by most lenders to protect their investment.
-Clay soils make cover in certain areas difficult to obtain, which means a higher premium or an increased excess above the market norm of £1000.
+Cover now required by most lenders to protect their investment.
+Clay soils make cover in certain areas difficult to obtain.
+This means a higher premium or an increased excess above the market norm.

-The extra bits you add to a leased unit which are not included in the policy effected by the landlord for the buildings.
-By the way, don’t insure as part of the contents.
-A separate item commands a lower premium rate as the theft risk is considered low to non-existent.
+The extras you add to a leased unit which are not included in the policy effected by the landlord for the buildings.

 Third Party Liability